clearly we are here in the domain of the albatross

-or Isla Hornos is the most southern island of Tierra del Fuego.
+, also known as Isla Hornos, is the rocky and wind swept southernmost island of Tierra del Fuego.

-1914 ships traveling between the east and west coast of America had to round the Cape and negotiate the dangerous waters
+traveling between the east and west coasts of the Americas had to round Cape Horn and negotiate the dangerous waters of the Drake

 where the Atlantic meets the Pacific.